-Applications for the FUN Undergraduate Travel Award Program supporting travel to the 2022 Society for Neuroscience Meeting in San Diego, CA were due on July 11, 2022 at 8 PM EDT/5 PM PDT.
+Applications for The Faculty for Undergraduate Neuroscience (FUN) Undergraduate Research Travel Awards to the 2023 Society for Neuroscience Meeting in Washington, DC were due on July 8, 2023, at 8 PM EDT/5 PM PDT.
 The award winners will be notified in the second half of August.

-Each award offers up to $1000 in aid for expenses associated with attending the Society for Neuroscience 2022 meeting.
-Undergraduate students who are presenting at the main SfN meeting are eligible.
-All student award travel award applications must have a faculty sponsor who is a current dues-paying member of FUN.
+The awards offer up to $1000 in aid for travel and attendance expenses associated with attending the Society for Neuroscience 2023 meeting for students who are presenting posters at the main SFN (Society for Neuroscience) meeting.
+All student award travel award applications must have a faculty sponsor who is a dues-paying member of FUN.

-The student must be an author on the SfN abstract and present research that results from studies conducted while an undergraduate.
-It is not necessary that the student be enrolled as an undergraduate at the time of the SfN fall meeting.
+The student must be an author on the abstract and present research that results from studies conducted while an undergraduate.
+It is not necessary that the student be enrolled as an undergraduate at the time of the SFN fall meeting.
 Students are eligible if the work was done before their graduation the previous academic year.
-However, students who have previously won a FUN travel award may not apply for an additional award.
+However, students who have previously won a FUN travel award may not reapply.

 A panel of FUN members judges the award applications.
 The judging criteria focus on the student’s contribution to the project, the importance and originality of the student’s contribution to the project, and the candidate’s potential in science.
-Preference is given to students who are first author on the abstract.
+Preference is given to students who are the first authors on the abstract.

 How to apply:

 - The abstract submitted to the Society for Neuroscience (due to SfN by June 14, 2023).
-The student must be an author and present research results from studies conducted while an undergraduate.
+The student must be an author on the abstract and present research results from studies conducted while an undergraduate.

-2. A statement by the student candidate indicating the scientific importance of the project, the candidate’s contribution to the project (including an estimation of the amount of time spent on it), and the relevance of this research experience to the candidate’s career plans (500-word maximum).
+- A statement by the student candidate indicating the scientific importance of the project, the candidate’s contribution to the project (including an estimation of the amount of time spent on it), and the relevance of this research experience to the candidate’s career plans.
+(Two page maximum)